About our Martial Arts Classes

 If you are wanting to slow down for an hour, relax your body and calm your mind whilst also learning self-defence, then this may be for you.
 These classes have a greater emphasis on breathing exercises and slow movements and are therefore less strenuous on the body.
-Progress is at a steady pace and it can be of great benefit to injury recovery by strengthening and stretching the body in a gentle way.
+Progress is at a steady pace and it can be of great benefit for injury recovery by strengthening and stretching the body in a gentle way.

 The classes focus on a set of 66 movements called Shuang Yang Bai He Rou Ruan Quan, which translates as Frost and Sun White Crane Soft and Yielding Boxing.
-This form is very rare and feels amazing to practice.
+This form is very rare and is amazing to practice.
 Although it is slow and relaxing, when performed correctly it becomes a fantastic work-out routine and its beauty hides self-defence techniques that are both effective and useful in the real world.

 White Crane Kung Fu Classes

 The classes revolve around a series of set movements or forms which teach the principles of the art in both a physical and mental sense.
 For self-defence it is no use to intellectually understand a martial art if the body has not learned the memory to use it.
-We favour two-person drills over free sparring in the traditional manner of White Crane.
-We do not practice any sport or points fighting so you will not be expected to get into a ring with anyone.

 We teach Yong Chun White Crane Boxing (Yong Chun Bai He Quan) from the Ong Gong Ci Wushu Guan in Yong Chun and also White Crane Boxing with a Tiger element from the Nam Yang lineage of Ang Lian Huat from Singapore.

 The classes focus on: